fernando-romulo-silva/browse-words/README.md

 # About

-So, I used the [Quizlet](https://quizlet.com/fernando_romulo/recent) (flash cards) to learn English and Italian words. <br />
+So, I use the [Quizlet](https://quizlet.com/fernando_romulo/recent) (flash cards) to learn English words, expressions, idioms, etc. <br />
-The purpose of this project is to go through the decks and find repeat words.
+The purpose of this project is to go through the decks and find repeat words and practice programmatically web navigation.

 # Technologies